 Did you know spinach, kale, lettuce, chard and many other greens thrive in small spaces?
 Spinach is one of my favorites to grow because it’s so easy and so good.
-If you’re looking for details on how to grow spinach in pots, you’ve come to the right place.
+If you’re looking for details on how to grow spinach in pots, read on!

 Whether eaten fresh in a salad, pureed for a delicious green smoothie, or sautéed and served up with some pasta, spinach is a tasty green that works well in almost any dish.
 But the beauty of spinach goes far beyond its versatility in the kitchen.